troyk-26/idx-exchange/README.md

 - Python
 - pandas
 - matplotlib
+- Seaborn
+- Scikit-learn
 - Jupyter Lab/Jupyter Notebook

 ## Running the Project

 1. Download the required CRMLS dataset (not included in this repository)
-2. Update the file path in `notebooks/01_exploration.ipynb` if necessary
+2. Update the file path in notebooks if necessary
-3. Run the notebook to reproduce the exploratory data analysis
+3. Run the notebooks to reproduce the exploratory data analysis